marzany/marzany.github.io/readme.md

 # About me

-Introverted electronic music lover, board game enthusiast and dancer.
+Introverted electronic music lover and board game enthusiast who loves to dance.
 > “Don’t be fooled by my quiet exterior.
 It hides a wild mind and passionate heart.” – John Mark Green

 ## My top music genres: